JameScottX/yphost/README.md

 # yphost
-Intake fan visual inspection remote control car upper computer
+Visual inspection and remote control project based on QT at UESTC during the period of postgraduate.
+Check ./mec_dev file for the mobile car's main controller based on an aarch board.